Skip to Content

 Stay hydrated, fam!

 Hydration station provided by friends at VOSS—in between glasses of bubbly and some bites—and our friends at D.S. & Durga made sure everyone smelled nice with samplers (and VIP gifts) of their tennis-themed scent CRUSH BALLS.
-Our special guests also took home Caldera + Lab's The Great cleanser and Clean Slate serum courtesy of our friends at Jack Taylor.
+Our special guests also took home Caldera + Lab's The Good serum and The Clean Slate cleanser courtesy of our friends at Jack Taylor.

 Babolat holding court on the CityView Har-Tru.